RamboRogers/cyberimage/API.md

 ## Overview

-CyberImage provides a RESTful API for generating high-quality images using various AI models.
+CyberImage provides a RESTful API for generating high-quality images and videos using various AI models.
 The API supports multiple models, queued generation, and comprehensive status tracking.

 ## Base URL